-24. What are the procedures to enforce a judgment given by the courts in your jurisdiction in the local courts?
+24. What are the procedures to enforce a domestic judgment in the local courts?

 Enforcement procedures depend on whether a party has been ordered to pay damages or perform a specific act.
 Judgments ordering the payment of damages are enforced under the Federal Debt Enforcement and Bankruptcy Act.
 The judgment creditor can start summary enforcement proceedings by requesting the court to set aside the opposition the defendant raised against the payment summons and to order the continuation of enforcement through the attachment of goods (for natural persons) or bankruptcy proceedings (for legal persons).